• Skip to primary navigation

 Servings 4

-This pan roasted steelhead trout recipe with garlic lime butter sauce is oven-roasted over a bed of sliced onions, seasoned with salt and dried herbs, and topped with a simple garlic butter lime sauce.
+This baked steelhead trout recipe with garlic butter sauce is oven-roasted over a bed of sliced onions, seasoned with salt and dried herbs, and topped with a simple garlic butter lime sauce.

 Ingredients